 Yet, for all its popularity from the 1840s to the 1890s, the material was a problem right from the start.
 The rough NYC weather took its toll on the soft cloth, and expensive maintenance was required (and is still required) every few years.
 Despite all that, it didn’t really go out of fashion until the Portland quarry was flooded in the 1940s, which put a stop to all production of the brownstone.

 How did brownstones come to symbolize wealth?

 So if brownstones became popular because they were cheap, why are they so expensive now?
 The answer is one word: scarcity.
 As mentioned above, the Portland quarry was closed for good in 2012 after 300 years of use.
 Even when it was reopened, it was only operating on a small scale as most of the quarry was still flooded.
 Once it was announced that the quarry would close for good, stone fabricators began scrambling for as much of it as they could find.
-Although the brown sandstone is still quarried in a few places around the world – Britain, China, and Utah – experts say that there is really nothing like the stone that came from Portland quarry.
+Although the brown sandstone is still quarried in a few places around the world – Britain, China, and Utah – experts say that there is nothing like the stone that came from the Portland quarry.

-Despite being costly and requiring regular maintenance, brownstones still remain much sought after.
+Despite being costly and requiring regular maintenance, brownstones remain much sought after.
 They have numerous advantages compared to an apartment and provide you with a little privacy in an otherwise crowded city.